kubernetes/kubernetes/docs/devel/faster_reviews.md

 else's problem.

-Obviously, we want every PR to be useful on its own, so you'll have to use common sense in deciding what can be a PR vs what should be a commit in a larger PR.
+Obviously, we want every PR to be useful on its own, so you'll have to use common sense in deciding what can be a PR vs. what should be a commit in a larger PR.
 Rule of thumb - if this commit or set of commits is directly related to Feature-X and nothing else, it should probably be part of the Feature-X PR.
 If you can plausibly imagine someone finding value in this commit outside of